 There can be a lot on your spouse’s mind that causes a bad attitude and poor behaviors toward you.
-To help you understand them better, here are some reasons why they blame you for everything.
+To help you understand them better, here are some reasons for blame shifting.

 1. They suffer from low self-esteem

-People with low self-esteem dislike themselves because they feel they have an inconsequential existence (1).
+People with low self-esteem dislike themselves because they feel they have an inconsequential existence.
 This causes them tremendous anxiety and a feeling of shame.
 They are unable to digest failure and criticism and end up lashing out at their partner and blaming them for everything wrong in their life.